 Desktop Computers vs. Laptops vs. Tablets

 Among seniors, traditional computers such as desktops and laptops are more widely used than tablets, but tablets have become increasingly popular in recent years.
-In a 2016 survey, 32 percent of Americans over age 65 said they owned tablets, up from 18 percent in 2013.1,2 In order to select the most appropriate device, it's important to understand how they compare.
+In the 2016 Pew Research Center survey, 32 percent of Americans over age 65 said they owned tablets, up from 18 percent in a 2013 survey.
+In order to select the most appropriate device, it's important to understand how they compare.
 Here's a breakdown of the differences:

 Desktop computers generally have a tower or base unit, plus a separate monitor, keyboard, and mouse.
 They come with large screens and have many options for full-size, ergonomically designed keyboards (including some with large-print keys for users with poor vision).
 Desktop computers have lots of processing power and storage capacity.
 And because they stay plugged in all the time, you can leave them running without worrying about charging a battery.
 They can also be repaired or upgraded more easily than laptops.